 Where there are good reasons to be worried about a child or adult’s safety or wellbeing the fact that there is no existing information sharing agreement between organisations or that the information is seen as “third- party”, should not be used as an excuse to fail to share.
 Your concern is sufficient to have a conversation with or seek advice from fellow professionals.

-If you have safeguarding concerns and feel they are not being heard or that you are unreasonably being prevented from sharing what you know with an appropriate partner please do not hesitate to escalate the matter by contacting a member of the BSCB Board Team on: 02084617816
+If you have safeguarding concerns and feel they are not being heard or that you are unreasonably being prevented from sharing what you know with an appropriate partner please do not hesitate to escalate the matter by contacting a member of the BSCP Team on: 0208 461 7816

-Further details and government guidance on information sharing can be found:
+Further advice and government guidance on information sharing can be found by following the link below: